Hurricane Neddy: Production

 Steve Young, a writer for the Late Show with David Letterman, was brought in as a freelance writer to write the episode.
-The writers wanted to explore what made Flanders tick and examine what made him act the way he does.
+The writers wanted to explore what made Ned Flanders tick and examine what made him act the way he does.
 The original idea came from George Meyer, who had also wanted an episode about Flanders' faith being tested.
 One of the key story points came from his friend Jack Handey, a writer for Saturday Night Live, who wanted to do a sketch about a down-on-his-luck shoemaker who is visited by elves who help him, but make very bad shoes.
 Likewise, it inspired the idea that the neighbors would rebuild Flanders' house, but do a bad job and provoke an outburst.

 A caricature of John Swartzwelder can be seen shutting the door of a room in Calmwood Mental Hospital.
 Later in the episode, during the scene where the townsfolk are welcoming Ned back, someone can be seen holding a sign that says "Free John Swartzwelder".
 During the sequence where Flanders yells at the town, a man with a ponytail and wearing a white shirt who is a caricature of Bob Anderson can be seen.

 Cultural references

 The scene at the beginning of the episode, in which the people of Springfield mob the Kwik-E-Mart, is based on the events of the 1992 Los Angeles riots.
 Todd is wearing a Butthole Surfers T-shirt; however, the censors only allowed the letters Buttho Surfers to appear onscreen, partially obscuring the band's offensive name.
-The opening sequence is parodied during the storm when the word Hurricane appears onscreen, accompanied by the same chorus that sings the show's name.
+The opening sequence is parodied during the storm when the words The Hurricane appears onscreen, accompanied by the same chorus that sings the show's name.
 Jay Sherman from The Critic, who had previously appeared in "A Star Is Burns", can be seen in the mental hospital repeatedly saying his catchphrase, "It stinks"; Ms. Botz from "Some Enchanted Evening" appears as a patient in a nearby room, pacing threateningly.
 A small door at the end of the hallway in Flanders' rebuilt house echoes the improbably small hallway in the film Willy Wonka & the Chocolate Factory.
 Several scenes from the hospital were taken from One Flew Over the Cuckoo's Nest.